- Assistant Professor of Medicine

 Kirti Johal, M.D. is an Assistant Professor of Medicine at the George Washington University School of Medicine & Health Sciences, Division of Allergy and Immunology.

 Dr. Johal treats patients with a wide variety of allergic, asthmatic, and immunologic conditions.
-Her clinical interests include hives, atopic dermatitis, environmental allergies, food allergy, anaphylaxis, immunotherapy, drug allergy and asthma.
+Her clinical interests include hives, atopic dermatitis, environmental allergies, food allergy, anaphylaxis, drug allergy, asthma and immunodeficiency.
 She has conducted research on allergic and immunologic skin disorders, including chronic spontaneous urticaria.